Common Knowledge?

 Common Knowledge?
 An Ethnography of Wikipedia is a 2014 book about Wikipedia's community of contributors.
 The author is Dariusz Jemielniak, who is a Wikipedia contributor himself.

 Summary

 The book has eight chapters, each of which discusses a different aspect of Wikipedia.

 Prologue

-The author begins by describing that he was in a dispute on Wikipedia from September 2008 – February 2009.
+The author begins by describing that he was in a dispute on Wikipedia from September 2008 to February 2009.
 He and the other involved parties went through the dispute resolution process, which ended in admonishments for all involved, including a 1-day block for the author.
 The author reflected on his own behavior, recognizing some poor actions and wondering how all of these things came to happen.
 In response to the experience the author looked more deeply at how Wikipedia works socially.
 The anecdote establishes that the author is experienced as a Wikimedia community member and knows how to observe community deliberative processes.

 Introduction

 There are contemporary negative attitudes to Wikipedia among academics.
 Michael Gorman, a prominent librarian, disparages Wikipedia as harmful.
 The author, in contrast, states that he is an academic, and that he recommends Wikipedia for academic and other uses.

 Wikipedia is an open collaboration community and such communities are a new paradigm in research and discourse.
 Among open collaboration communities, Wikipedia is highly successful for producing information of great breadth and quality and for engaging people to share information.